Engee documentation

 using ContinuousWavelets, Wavelets

-Let's analyse the code described below in detail.
+Let's analyze in detail the code described below.

-wavelet is a function that creates a wave converter object.
-In our case it takes three arguments.
+wavelet is a function that creates a waveform converter object.
+In our case, it takes three arguments.

-1. morlet is a Morlet wave function with the parameter π.
-The Morlet function is widely used in signal analysis due to its ability to effectively extract signal features at different scales.
+1. Morlet is the Morlet wave function with the parameter π.
+The Morlet function is widely used in signal analysis due to its ability to effectively isolate signal features at different scales.

 2. averagingType=NoAve() defines the type of averaging.
 No averaging is selected here.
 This means that each point in the resulting array will correspond to the value of the wave coefficient without additional smoothing.

-3. β is a parameter determining the width of the Morlet function window.
-The higher the value of β, the narrower the window is set and the more accurate the signal localisation in the time domain, but the worse the resolution in the frequency domain.
+3. β is a parameter that determines the width of the Morlaix function window.
+The higher the β value, the narrower the window is set and the more accurate the localization of the signal in the time domain, but the worse the resolution in the frequency domain.

-cwt - this function performs continuous wave transformation (CWT) of the source signal using the created wave converter.
+CWT — This function performs continuous wave transformation (CWT) of the original signal using a built-in wave converter.

 In [ ]: